Experiencing Beijing and Shanghai

 Please also note that Tulane does not offer any printing for study abroad program participants.
 Should you decide you need to print your outlines, notes, etc. you will have to find printing facilities at local copy shops, etc.

 If you want to bring a mobile phone, you should make sure it is equipped to operate on Chinese frequencies (GSM 900 and/or GSM 1800).
 This is not recommended, as is it the most expensive way to communicate with the States.
 Ask your US phone provider what the international charges are, and carefully consider whether using your US phone in China is an appropriate expense.

-Shanghai: Shanghai steps into summer in June.
-It is hot and wet, really sweltering.
-There is a 'Plum Rain Season' (Meiyu Season) from mid-June to early July in Shanghai.
-During this period, the rainfall often equals 25% of the city's annual total!
-Sometimes, it rains copiously; other times, it is clear and sunny.
-The weather is really hard to predict, but the average temperature is 81 F. Summer clothes (to keep you cool) are advisable.
+For both cities, summer clothes (to keep you cool) are advisable.
 All your clothes should be breathable.
 On hot days it will keep you cool, on wet days, you'll dry out faster!
 Light-colored clothes are advisable as well, as they absorb less heat and dissipate heat faster than dark-colored ones.
 You may also need long-sleeved shirts as they may help you cope with frequent rains.
 Make sure you drink plenty of water to prevent dehydration, and bring along some sunscreen.